Lazztech/Libre-Closet/README.md

 #### `v0.2.0` Released!

 We put a substantial amount of time and energy into the feature development for this version.
 We hope you find it pleasant and useful.
-The following features are included in this new release.

-- Clueless inspired outfit builder
-- Outfit Scheduling
-- Image background removal (Client-side and Server-side)
-- Customizable categories

 #### Released

-- `v0.2.0 - April 10, 2026:` Clueless inspired outfit builder, Outfit Scheduling, Background removal, & Customizable categories
+- `v0.2.0 - April 10, 2026:` Clueless inspired outfit builder, Outfit Scheduling, Image Background Removal, & Customizable categories
 - `v0.1.9 - March 19, 2026:` Garment list now orders by most recently added
 - `v0.1.8 - March 13, 2026:` Added French, German, and Spanish language support.
 - `v0.1.7 - March 7, 2026:` Added Italian language support.